cchauve/Callysto-Fish-Traps/README.md

 the fish trap built will be fed into a mathematical model and the user will then be able to visually see how effective the trap is based on the modelling.

+If you wish to use this material, please ensure you are following the terms of this [license](https://github.com/BryceHaley/Callysto-Fish-Traps/blob/master/LICENSE.md).